-Wittgenstein's first publication Logische-philosophische Abhandlung [30], translated as Tractatus Logico-Philosophicus [31] [32], introduced a simple and unifying principle for evaluating the truthpossibilities of symbolic statements in logic.
+Wittgenstein's first publication Logische-philosophische Abhandlung [28], translated as Tractatus Logico-Philosophicus [29] [30], introduced a simple and unifying principle for evaluating the truthpossibilities of symbolic statements in logic.
 As with his predecessors, he resolves complicated statements into elementary propositions that are either true or false.
 For example, "the geological formation is a mountain" could represent an elementary proposition.
 These propositions are then combined into "states of affairs" (Sachverhalten in the original German) using connectives like "and," "or," and "not."
 Wittgenstein speaks of symbolic logic as a "picture of reality," much like musical notation is a "picture" of music.
 Moreover, he introduces schemata (tables) for displaying all truth-possibilities of these pictures, allowing an easy overview of the conditions under which a "picture" would be true and when it would be false.
 The Tractatus was highly influential, and became a topic of discussion in the Vienna Circle of scholars.
 The text is organized around seven main statements, numbered consecutively.
 Sub-numbering is then used to modify these statements in turn.
 For example, statement 1.1 modifies statement 1, while 1.11 modifies 1.1, etc. The Tractatus begins with the broad and ambitious first statement "1.
 The world is all that is the case," and quickly limits its scope to propositions that "restrict reality to two alternatives: yes and no."

 Initial publication of Logische-philosophische Abhandlung was met with difficulty and included rejections from Cambridge University Press as well as several German publishing houses [11, p.
 436].
 With the assistance of Bertrand Russell, however, the manuscript first appeared in the German periodical Annalen der Naturphilosophie (Annals of Natural Philosophy) in 1921.
-Let's read a few excerpts from a modern translation of the Tractatus [32].
+Let's read a few excerpts from a modern translation of the Tractatus [30].

-- 4 A thought is a proposition with a sense. - 4.2 The sense of a proposition is its agreement and disagreement with possibilities of existence and non-existence of states of affairs. - 4.002 ...
-Everyday language is a part of the human organism and is no less complicated than it.
+- 4 A thought is a proposition with a sense. - 4.2 The sense of a proposition is its agreement and disagreement with possibilities of existence and non-existence of states of affairs.